Grljan

 Grljan is a suburb of the city of Zaječar, Serbia, near the Bulgarian border.
 According to the 2002 census, the town had a population of 2,839.
+The village is situated in the Crna Reka region.

+History

-Grljan is mentioned for the first time in Turkish documents from 1530.
+Grljan is mentioned for the first time in the Ottoman defter dating to 1530, as part of the Crna Reka nahiya.

 In 1784, Austrian spy Franz Pokorny in his report mention this village as a Christian settlement with 120 homes and Turkish roadhouse with capacity for 40 horses.

+The village was a site of operations in the First Serbian Uprising (1804–13).
+The Crna Reka nahija was organized into Revolutionary Serbia, with a seat at Zaječar and the establishment of a magistrate (court).
+Eight trenches were built in the Crna Reka nahiya, one which was at Grljan.
+Serbian buljubaša Vilip Zagorski from Grljan fought under vojvoda Krsta of Svrljig.

 The town's elementary school was founded in 1842, which makes it one of the oldest schools in district.
 In the Serbian-Ottoman War (1876-78), Grljan was buried to the ground.
 Its church was built in 1899.
 Great influence for economic development of this local community had mines near Vrska Cuka.
 In beginning of 20th century Grljan had a briquette factory.
 After World War Two, Grljan was headquarter of companies TIMBAS (Timok coal mines) and Investgradnja.
 Since that period in the village, there is now only a small industrial zone.
 From 1978. there has been a unique festival of authentic music of Serbia, which gather the best artists on traditional wind instruments.